MSc in Biomedical Informatics (by Coursework)

 Prerequisite(s): Nil

-This module provides students with an understanding of Molecular Bioinformatics from the user's perspective.
+This course provides students with an understanding of Molecular Bioinformatics from the user's perspective.
 BMI5110 at its core, will focus on the extraction of clinically relevant information from clinical, molecular and biological data, using a variety of bioinformatics applications.
-BMI5110 will cover the introductory aspects of bioinformatics and its applications in genomics, pharmacogenomics, transcriptomics, proteomics, molecular pharmacology, and system biology; enabling technologies (including genome-sequencing and DNA microarrays); big data processing (including experimental design and computational and statistical genetics); and more practical experience with basic programming and software language.
+It will cover the introductory aspects of bioinformatics and its applications in genomics, pharmacogenomics, transcriptomics, proteomics, molecular pharmacology, and system biology; enabling technologies (including genome-sequencing and DNA microarrays); big data processing (including experimental design and computational and statistical genetics); and more practical experience with big data analysis.

 BMI5206 - Advanced Human Factors Engineering